apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut-body-style.md

 \makeatother

 %% This package finds the number of pages in a document.
-%% The compilier must be run twice to find the LastPage number.
+%% The compiler must be run twice to find the LastPage number.
 \usepackage{lastpage}
 \newcommand{\thispageof}{Page~\thepage~of~\pageref*{LastPage}}